How do home inspections work?

 - Tidy your attic same as your basement

-- Clean up key areas in your yard so the inspector won’t need a machete to get to your crawl space, drainage access points or septic tank
+- Clean up key areas in your yard so the inspector can easily access your crawl space, drainage access points, or septic tank

 - If the home is vacant and the utilities have been shut off, have them reconnected